hemantksingh/messup-learn/Tools/Web Frameworks.md

 ### Implications for Micro-Frontends

-- SSR and CSR are more suitable: Micro-frontends work well with SSR and CSR because they allow for independent development and deployment of frontend functionalities.
+- SSR and CSR are more suitable: Micro-Frontends work well with SSR and CSR because they allow for independent development and deployment of frontend functionalities.
 - SSG might be less ideal: Since SSG builds the entire site at once, it's less flexible for independent micro-frontend deployments.

+### Component Gallery

+A centralised set of reusable UI components can serve as a single source of truth for developers, designers and other stakeholders across agile teams to discover, understand, and integrate these components into their projects.

+- Reduced Development Time: Developers can quickly find and integrate pre-built components instead of starting from scratch.
+- Improved Design Consistency: Galleries promote a unified look and feel across applications by providing a single source of design elements.
+- Enhanced Collaboration: Galleries improve communication between designers and developers by providing a shared understanding of components.

+Component galleries are a natural fit for React due to its component-based nature but Vue.js and Angular can also be used for building shared user interfaces.
+While some galleries might be framework-specific, consider designing them with a **technology-agnostic approach** when possible.
+This allows showcasing components that could be integrated with multiple frameworks or vanilla JavaScript.

+Component galleries are a good fit for SSG pipelines.

+- The component gallery defines data about each component (e.g. component name, description, usage examples code snippets, accessibility considerations, visual examples and demos) and stores it in JSON or Markdown files.
+- SSG framework can utilise the component data and documentation files during the build process to generate static HTML pages for each component in the gallery.
+- Live Previews: You can introduce live previews and interactive elements using client-side JavaScript within the generated HTML.
+- CMS Integration: If you have a large number of components or need frequent updates, consider integrating the SSG gallery with a CMS.
+This allows content editors to manage component information without rebuilding the entire site.